Medium-Frequency Quartz Crystal Microbalance (MF-QCM) Technologies

 The MF-QCM sensors have the capacity to detect and identify traces of materials in gas, vapor and liquid phases, even at very low concentrations.
 The sensors can be operated in various temperature ranges (from -10°C to +60°C) and at a humidity range of 5% to 95% RH without condensation.

-The patented High-Frequency Quartz Crystal Microbalance (MF-QCM) sensor technologies can detect a wide range of substances with great accuracy and speed.
+The patented Medium-Frequency Quartz Crystal Microbalance (MF-QCM) sensor technologies can detect a wide range of substances with great accuracy and speed.
 The core sensor technologies are multi-disciplinary and integrate innovative technological developments and deep know-how from various scientific disciplines.
 They digitally recreate the mammalian olfactory process, essentially creating an e-nose that is capable of detecting trace amounts of any source substance.

 Scientific Principle of Operation